What You’ll Learn

 There are 4 states for Select Buttons:

-You can edit the Font, Border, Background and Extra CSS styles for every state.
-By default “ALL” will be selected and apply to all for styles.
+You can edit the Font, Border, Background and others styles for every state.
+The “Default” tab will be open initially when clicking into a button, and you can click through the tabs to change other states.

 It’s very important that you design your buttons in a way that clearly indicates to the user when they have selected and unselected options.